ibm-cloud-docs/app-configuration/ac-iam.md

 - Access across all instances of the service in your account.
 - Access to an individual service instance in your account.
+- Access to specific Feature flags & Properties only within a Collection.
+[See tutorial](/docs/app-configuration?topic=app-configuration-ac-assign-access-to-collections).
-- Access to a specific resource within an instance.
+- Access to all Feature flags & Properties within a specific Environment.
+[See tutorial](/docs/app-configuration?topic=app-configuration-ac-assign-access-to-environments).

 ## Roles and permissions
 {: #ac-roles-permissions}